Developers now have many technologies available for projects. But these are some of the biggest and most basic advantages ASP.NET provides.

 Overall, the ASP-based approach provides a myriad of advanced capabilities.
 As a result, web development is easy for both laymen and professionals, and ASP dot net projects remain popular.

-Microsoft released this ASP version on January 16, 2002 with along with Visual Studio.NET.
+Microsoft released this ASP version on January 16, 2002, along with Visual Studio.NET.
 It revolutionized the way people develop web applications.
 The brought an object-oriented approach to web development.
 This initial version also introduced the concept of data binding and exception handling.

 Microsoft released 1.1 with Windows Server 2003 and Visual Studio.NET 2003 on April 24, 2003.
 This version added automatic validation input and mobile controls.